-Style: Temperature affects the qualitative aspects of beer
+Beer Storage: Temperature affects the qualitative aspects of beer

 Do you know the origin of IPA?
 It was designed in the late 1700s to withstand the long journey by ship from Britain to India, which meant spending up to six months in hot climates.
 Rumor has it that this “hot maturation” process created a beer that was so good, it became popular back in Britain.

 To test out whether hot maturation really made that much of a difference, Martyn Cornell of Zythophile performed an experiment meant to replicate the conditions onboard.

 He took two bottles of IPA — stored one in a cool cupboard in London and send the other one to Abu Dhabi, where it sat outside in the heat for three months, occasionally being turned over to simulate the movement of a ship.
 He then had the Abu Dhabi bottle shipped back to London and tried both bottles at the same time.